 It gives you the chance to make things right

-In situations like this, it is important to publicly acknowledge what actually happened, what went wrong, and what are the steps that the company is going to take to fix this and make sure that it will happen again.
+In situations like this, it is important to publicly acknowledge what happened, what went wrong, and what steps the company is going to take to fix this and make sure that it will happen again.

 Practice empathy, respond carefully, address the issue, provide an explanation, and take accountability.
 Your customers and prospects will see if you’re being sincere or are just putting on an act.